Mr. & Mrs. Smith (2005 film): Plot

 John Smith, a construction executive, and his wife Jane, an IT recruiter, are at marriage counseling.
-They have been married for five or six years, and their marriage is suffering from a lack of communication and acts of quiet aggression, such as Jane installing drapes that John said he disliked.
+They have been married for about five or six years, and their marriage is suffering from a lack of communication and acts of quiet aggression, such as Jane installing drapes that John said he disliked.
 They first met in Bogotá, Colombia, claiming to be together to avoid being questioned by Colombian authorities.
 The two had a whirlwind courtship and married.

-In secret, John and Jane are skilled field operatives working for separate contract-killing firms and are both among the best in their field.
+In secret, John and Jane are skilled field operatives working for separate contract-killing firms and are each among the best in their field.
 They are adept at concealing their true profession from each other.
 The Smiths live in a large Colonial Revival house in the New York City suburbs, keeping up appearances by reluctantly socializing with their "conventionally" wealthy neighbors.
-Underneath their cover stories, John and Jane balance their marriage (which is apparently mundane, dull and suffocating) with their careers.
+Underneath their cover stories, John and Jane balance their boring marriage with their careers.

-After they are both assigned to kill DIA prisoner Benjamin "The Tank" Danz in a prison transfer, they run into each other on the job and the hit is botched.
+After they are each assigned to kill DIA prisoner Benjamin "The Tank" Danz in a prison transfer, they run into each other on the job and the hit is botched.
 Knowing that their spouse is a fellow assassin makes both John and Jane fear that their marriage was just a part of the cover story and that their spouse will try to kill them in order to prevent their secret from being exposed.
 Following a tense dinner, Jane sneaks off and drives away from their home.
 John pursues her in hopes of talking things out, but slips against a fence, causing him to accidentally fire a gunshot that nearly hits Jane, thus solidifying her fears.
-Jane works with her team and steals John's armoury from their home.
+Jane works with her team and steals John's armory from their home.
 Jane tries to kill John but he escapes every time.
 After several escalating attempts on each other's lives, the Smiths' conflict ends in a massive shootout which nearly demolishes their house.
-During a protracted and evenly-matched fight, John and Jane pull guns aiming at each other.
-John finally realizes he cannot kill Jane, even if it means she will kill him instead, and lays his gun down.
-Jane discovers that she cannot shoot John either, and they spend a passionate night together.
+During a protracted and evenly-matched fight, John and Jane pull guns aiming at each other, but mutually realize that they cannot bring themselves to kill each other.
+They lay their guns down and spend a passionate night together.